-Dry shampoo, also called hair powder (there’s no significant difference) is a magic product in the hair care arena – if you know how the tricks.
+Dry shampoo, also called hair powder (there’s no significant difference) is a magic product in the styling products arena – if you know how the tricks.
 Do you think dry shampoo is only for dirty hair?
 Think again.
 Yes, it’s the best way to absorb oil outside of the shower, but it’s also a fantastic volumizer for thin, fine or limp hair, a boost for bangs, a boon for back-combers, a tool to keep the ‘up’ in updo, and even the key to bushier brows.

 A dose of dry shampoo is the best way to make oily hair look fresher.
-As with all hair products, it’s easier to add than remove, so use a little, wait a few minutes to judge the effect, and add more if you feel you need it.
+As with all hair care products, it’s easier to add than remove, so use a little, wait a few minutes to judge the effect, and add more if you feel you need it.

 If you merely poof and dash, dry shampoo sits on top of your hair and won’t do the job.
 Here’s how to make the most of it:

 • Hold the bottle several inches from your head.

 • Section hair with the other hand and let powder waft into hair near the roots.

 • You can also hold your head upside down while you do this.

 • Let it sit for a couple of minutes before massaging it in with your fingertips as you would with wet shampoo in the shower.

 • Flip your head upright again and smooth hair out a bit by gently guiding a brush through from roots to tips.